 The Next Gen

 Like his parents, Mark met Laura on a blind date, and they quickly fell in love.
 Their combined family includes seven exceptional children: Jessica, Zachary, Demitria, Alexios, Jackson, Tatum, and Mattison.
-The family wouldn’t be complete without Nikko, the family dog, who is always by Mark’s side.
+The family wouldn’t be complete without Zeus, the family dog, who is always by Mark’s side.

 “I'm simply tending the vines for the next generation.”